Lucky Spencer and Elizabeth Webber

 Lucas Lorenzo "Lucky" Spencer Jr. and Elizabeth Imogene Webber are fictional characters and a supercouple from the ABC Daytime soap opera, General Hospital.
-Lucky Spencer is the son of legendary supercouple, Luke and Laura, played by Anthony Geary and Genie Francis.
+Lucky Spencer is the son of supercouple Luke and Laura, played by Anthony Geary and Genie Francis.
 Elizabeth Webber is the granddaughter of original General Hospital character, Steve Hardy (John Beradino), and long-time character Audrey March Hardy (Rachel Ames).
 Lucky was originated by Jonathan Jackson in 1993, who continued to play the role when Rebecca Herbst originated Elizabeth in 1997.
 Jackson left the series in 1999, and Lucky was played by Jacob Young and later Greg Vaughan, who was let go in 2009 to allow Jackson to reprise the role.
 Jackson left the series in December 2011 and the role was not recast.
 Jackson returned to the role in 2015 and full time in 2024.
 Herbst portrayed the couple with each actor, and has been the only contract actress to play Elizabeth.

 The couple first rose to popularity in early 1998 when Lucky helps Elizabeth recover after she has been kidnapped and raped.
 The teenagers take part in a slow and innocent romance, interrupted in 1999 when Lucky is presumed dead in a fire.
 He returns brainwashed in 2000, eventually resulting in their break-up in 2002.
 The couple reunites and marries in 2005, facing financial struggles, and Lucky becomes a father figure to Elizabeth's son Cameron.
 Lucky's involvement in drug addiction in 2006 leads to infidelity, and they divorce twice in 2007 after Lucky learns he is not the biological father of Elizabeth's son Jake.
 They get engaged again in 2009, but split up when Lucky learns of Elizabeth's affair with his brother Nikolas Cassadine (Tyler Christopher).
 They remain connected through the death of their son Jake, and learning that Lucky is the father of Elizabeth's son Aiden.
 Elizabeth helps Lucky through his drug relapse in 2011, but he refuses to reconcile and leaves for Ireland.
 Lucky briefly returned in 2015 with Jake's return and full time in 2024.

 Lucky and Elizabeth were first called a supercouple as teenagers, commonly referred to by the portmanteau "L&L" or "L&L2" on internet message boards due to their similarities to Lucky's parents Luke and Laura.
 Viewers praised the recovery of Elizabeth's rape as helping other victims to heal, and the couple's innocent relationship aimed to show the option of sexual abstinence to younger viewers.
 The chemistry between Jackson and Herbst is often cited as part of their success.
 Both won Soap Opera Digest Awards during their popular 1999 storyline.
 In 2008, Lucky and Elizabeth were named No. 9 of ABC Daytime's Top 100 Greatest Couples by Soaps In Depth.